NHeoShadow/obsidian-vault/All Notes/ReSA FAR 01.md

 			- goods are used for collateral
 			- Ownership is owned by seller
 		- Ownership is important to ensure that the amounts reported as inventory in the Statement of Financial Position is correct.
+	- Cost Flow Assumptions (IAS2)
+		- Specific Identification
+			- Primarily used if costs are not interchangeable
+		- First-in; First-out method (FIFO)
-	- Cost of Inventory
+			- Cost of ending inventory is from the most recent purchases (manufactured)
+			- Beginning inventory cost is rare in ending inventory
+				- i.e., the items in beginning inventory is rare to be found in ending inventory.
+				- Assumption: beginning inventory is sold.
+			- It reflects the true value of inventory
+				- Value is increasing, then ending inventory is increasing
+				- Value is decreasing, then ending inventory is decreasing
+				-
+		- FIFO
-	- Inventory Systems (see Matrix Table 2 below)
+	- Inventory Systems (**see Matrix Table 2 below**)
+		- Period and Perpetual Inventory Systems (ez)

 ---
 #### Shipping Terms